CluedIn-io/CluedIn.Documentation/_docs/Crawler/Agents/Using Agents.md

 title: Using Agents
 ---

-Agents are the orchestrators of running integrations.
+Agents are the orchestrator's of running integrations.
 Agents allow you to run crawlers in remote environments, typically on different machines, even in different physical environments.

 Agents are typically used for running hybrid environments of CluedIn where you may host CluedIn itself in the cloud, but need to run crawls on systems that live within an internal network of a business.